Get your free and exclusive 80-page Banking Passkey Report

 Test Passkey-Readiness

-4.1 Passkeys vs. Local Biometrics: A Detailed Comparison#
+4.1 Passkeys vs. Local Biometrics: Detailed Comparison#

 To better understand the distinctions and complementary roles of passkeys and local biometrics, the table below compares their key characteristics across various dimensions, including purpose, use cases, security, and portability.
 This comparison highlights how these technologies address fundamentally different problems while working together to enhance both security and user convenience.